GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/robotarium/readme.md

 # Robotarium

+This folder contains the code required to perform the robot routing experiment as given in the manuscript ([see this link](https://arxiv.org/abs/2306.13928) for the preprint).
 ### Prerequisites
 To the run code, the first step is to download and install the [robotarium python simulator package](https://github.com/robotarium/robotarium_python_simulator).
 Next, copy the files named *robot_routing_IOC.ipynb*, *robot_routing_simulate.py*, and *Weights_Obtained.npy* to the same folder.
 ### Contents